Friendship (Proverbs)

 You see this type of friendship in The Lord of the Rings.
 Actually, friendship is one of its major themes.
 In Fellowship of the Ring, Sam says to Frodo, "I made a promise, Mr Frodo.
 A promise.
 'Don't you leave him Samwise Gamgee.'
 And I don't mean to.
 I don't mean to."
 That's what Proverbs is talking about.

-If you have run-of-the mill friends who abandon you when things get tough, Proverbs says, you'll come to ruin.
+If you have run-of-the-mill friends who abandon you when things get tough, Proverbs says, you'll come to ruin.
 Some are buddies but won't stick with you when you get into trouble.
-In contrast, there is they type of friend who is utterly committed to you, more committed to you than even your own family.
+In contrast, there is that type of friend who is utterly committed to you, more committed to you than even your own family.
 That is the type of friend that you need.
 You can't have many, but even one or two will do.
 Constancy, a stick-with-you no matter what commitment, is a mark of true friendship.

 The second mark of friendship according to Proverbs is candor.
 True friends are constant, but your friendship with them is also marked with candor.